 - Setting up a Node (Express) development environment

-- Now that you know what Express is for, we'll show you how to set up and test a Node/Express development environment on Windows, Linux (Ubuntu), and Mac OS X. Whatever common operating system you are using, this article should give you what you need to be able to start developing Express apps.
+Now that you know what Express is for, we'll show you how to set up and test a Node/Express development environment on Windows, Linux (Ubuntu), and macOS.
+Whatever common operating system you are using, this article should give you what you need to be able to start developing Express apps.

 - Express Tutorial: The Local Library website